MikaVainio/AffinityPublisherFISpelling/README.md

 ![image](https://user-images.githubusercontent.com/24242044/205984577-ac7ab74b-f8fe-4bb8-8969-bd34ba0f276a.png)

 ## Tool to update the spelling dictionary
 There is a tool for updating Finish spelling dictionary.
-You cand add new words, import words from **Joukahainen** dictionary and maintain your dictionary with the Spelling Maintenance Tool.
+You cand add new words, import words from **Joukahainen** dictionary and maintain your dictionary with the **Spelling Maintenance Tool**.
 Insturctions to use the tool are found on Wiki pages or tool's Help menu.
 Language in the tool is Finnish only assuming that users publishing in Finnish can understand it.

 ![image](https://user-images.githubusercontent.com/24242044/211196521-dfa23b39-4b66-4697-8dc1-55c82eb888fc.png)

 New words can be typed to _Lisättävä sana_ field (1).
 By hitting the enter key word will be added to a list of words _Sanaluettelo_ (2).
-By pressing buttons (3) words will be saved to the spelling dictionary. _Tallenna valitut_ will save sellected words from the list and _Tallenna kaiki_ will save all words in the list-
+By pressing buttons (3) words will be saved to the spelling dictionary. _Tallenna valitut_ will save sellected words from the list and _Tallenna kaiki_ will save all words in the list.
+By double clicking a word in the list will remove it from the list(2) and put it back to input field (1).
+Word can be deleted with keys or by pressing the x symbol in the field.

 ## About dictionary files